 Jo Gilbert – Producer

-Jo Gilbert is currently producing the 40-part documentary series Great West End Theatres, the first ten of which have been completed.
+Jo Gilbert was the producer of the Great West End Theatres series, ten of which were completed.
 In their review of the series, the British Theatre Guide said “This film is as close as one can get to standing on the stage taking an ovation.
 This series is beautifully filmed and gets the balance exactly right between classy camera work, history, reminiscence and gossip.”

 She produced the film Closing the Ring, the last film directed by Richard Attenborough, which was released in 2007.

 Her previous film credits as Associate Producer are Puckoon (2002), directed by Terence Ryan; Darkness Falls (1999) directed by Gerry Lively; The Brylcreem Boys (1998) directed and produced by Terence Ryan and The Mystery of Edwin Drood (1993).

 She was also instrumental in originally creating the Paint Hall Film Studios in Belfast, now known as the Titanic Studios, in the Titanic Quarter, Belfast and is currently Operations Director for the Shackleton Studios in Derry, Northern Ireland.

 Premiere Picture – Associate Producers